-Car wash facilities treat wastewater before discharging it.
-This allows the water to be cleaned before reentering the environment.
+Car wash facilities treat their wastewater before discharging it.
+This allows the water to be cleaned and properly treated.

 Car Care Tips

 Wash it

 Use the car wash.
 If washing the car at home, do so on the grass.
 Use as little biodegradable soap as necessary to do the job.